 A556 Knutsford-Bowdon Improvement Project, United Kingdom

-The A556 Knutsford-Bowdon Improvement scheme involves the construction of an approximately 8km-long dual carriageway to replace the existing four-lane single carriageway between the M6 Junction 19 near Tabley/Knutsford and the M56 Junction 7 near Bowdon.
+The A556 Knutsford-Bowdon Improvement scheme involved the construction of an approximately 8km-long dual carriageway to replace the existing four-lane single carriageway between the M6 Junction 19 near Tabley/Knutsford and the M56 Junction 7 near Bowdon.

 Project background and purpose

 Being a major strategic route connecting north Cheshire and south Manchester, the A556 carries approximately 51,500 vehicles a day.
 The section improved under the Knutsford-Bowdon improvement scheme was earlier heavily congested and mostly a single four-lane carriageway with direct access to number of properties and field entrances.

 Additionally, two motorway junctions and two other major junctions on the A556 restricted turning movements, resulting in traffic congestion at junctions along the A556 during peak times and road maintenance works.

 The A556 also witnessed 98 accidents between 2007 and 2011, resulting in one fatality and 13 serious injuries.
 The new improvement scheme has been envisaged to enhance road safety, while reducing journey times.
 It also provides improved connection to Manchester Airport.

 TThe existing A556 Chester Road will be de-trunked and operate as a single carriageway.